Will Alabama cover the spread vs. Clemson? Betting Trends, Record ATS

 Additional Alabama Insights & Trends

-- Alabama has a 4-1 record against the spread and a 5-1 record overall when putting up more than 66.8 points.
+- Alabama is 4-1 against the spread and 5-1 overall when scoring more than 66.8 points.

 Bet on this or any college basketball matchup at BetMGM